samnzay/Kubernetes-for-DevOps/Memo.md

  - And for that it makes a request to the `Scheduler` to reschedule that died Pods, and the same cycle happens here when the scheduler decides based on the resource calculation, which `Worker Node` should we start these Pods again and makes the request to the corresponding `Kubelet` on these Worker Nodes to actually restart the Pods.

- And Finally the last master process is `etcd`.
+ - And, finally the last master process is `etcd`.

  #### 4. etcd